Textualize/textual/docs/guide/content.md

 While this is straightforward and intuitive, it can potentially break in subtle ways.
 If the 'name' variable contains square brackets, these may be interpreted as markup.
-For instance if the user entered their name at some point as "[magenta italic underline]Will is Cool!" then your app will display those styles where you didn't intend them to be.
+For instance if the user entered their name at some point as "[magenta italic]Will" then your app will display those styles where you didn't intend them to be.

 We can avoid this problem by relying on the [Content.from_markup][textual.content.Content.from_markup] method to insert the variables for us.
 If you supply variables as keyword arguments, these will be substituted in the markup using the same syntax as [string.Template](https://docs.python.org/3/library/string.html#template-strings).